 Chile and Argentina share more than 5,000 miles of border, most of them drawn on the imposing peaks of the Andes.
-With over 40 border crossings between the two countries spread over the mountains, the most spectacular and important is Paso de los Libertadores, also known as the Paso del Cristo Redentor.
-It's one of the most scenic drives in the world.
+With over 40 border crossings between the two countries spread over the mountains, the most spectacular and important is Paso de los Libertadores, also known as the Paso del Cristo Redentor It's one of the most scenic drives in the world.

 The Argentinian side (RN7) turns out to be a gentle ascent, up relaxed through rugged mountain scenery of the area until the hole in the tunnel entrance.
 Extreme patience and skill are the key, and the adrenaline rush and thin air make for a thrilling, if occasionally slow, driving experience.
 Wind can also slow things down, but conquer all that and you'll be rewarded by magnificent views of the switchbacks below and South America’s highest peak, Aconcagua.

-Its name comes from the 4 ton Christ the Redeemer of the Andes (Cristo Redentor de los Andes) statue placed in 1904 near the entrance of the Argentine side at an elevation of 4,000 m (13,123 ft).
-However, access by the Chilean side is another story.
+The Chilean side of the road (Ruta 60) is very difficult to navigate through one of the most winding routes in the world, giving the appearance of the coil of a fridge from the air.
+It features one of the most scenic drives in the world on a short section known as Los Caracoles (the snails).
+It’s a terrible steep climb featuring more than 20 hairpin turns.
+Los Caracoles is a series of hard switchbacks on an extremely steep incline.
+The snow together with nature of the road requires extreme patience and skill to negotiate.
+Access by the Chilean side is harder than on the Argentinian side.
 The landscape remains the same, but the road gets higher with much more quickly, forcing a winding route so perfectly delineated that, seen from the air, looks like the coil of a refrigerator.
 The traffic is intense, especially for heavy vehicles facing this part with calmness and resignation, forming long convoys that slow pace, amounting port.
 Viewed from a distance the trucks seem snails.